-Most individuals exhibit State noise sensitivity in certain situations.
-Those with trait noise sensitivity, however, may try and avoid noisy areas and, if given the choice, may choose to live in quieter areas.
-This year myself and colleagues from the Universities of Otago and Auckland collected data in both cities and rural areas, which included self-report noise sensitivity ratings.
-This data affords a comparison of noise sensitivity prevalence in the countryside or a city, and is presented graphically in Figure 5.0.
-Of remark are the disparities evident in the 'none' and 'high' sensitivity categories.
+Most individuals exhibit noise sensitivity in certain situations.
+Those with noise sensitivity as an enduring trait, however, may try and avoid noisy areas and, if given the choice, may choose to live in quieter areas.
+In 2010, myself and colleagues from the Universities of Otago and Auckland, collected data in both cities and rural areas across New Zealand, which included self-report noise sensitivity ratings.
+This data affords a comparison of noise sensitivity prevalence in the countryside or a city, and is presented graphically in Figure 6.
+Of remark are the disparities evident in the 'none' and 'high' sensitivity categories, that is, by proportion, there are more noise sensitive individuals in rural areas than urban and suburban areas.
 Note, however, that the estimates of noise sensitivity in rural areas may represent an under estimate due to the lack of noise and therefore lack of knowledge that one may be noise sensitive.